Intermediality: Literature, Film and the Arts in Dialogue MSc

 - Film, Literature, and Race: Postcolonialism, Decoloniality, and Critical Race Theory

 Please note that all option courses are subject to availability and that some may have limited spaces.
-Further details, based on the current academic year, are available on the University of Edinburgh online course catalogue.
+Further details, based on the current academic year, are available on the University of Edinburgh course catalogue,

 The final element of the programme (worth 60 credits) is: